Dracula and Modern Popular Culture

 In both Bram Stoker's novel and Hammer's film, Van Helsing and the Count exist on the edge of a world characterised by masculine weakness.
-Both versions of the Count are seen to prey on this weak world, and particularly on its women.
-That Mina and Lucy are willing victims in the film demonstrates the ineffectiveness of the male hold over them, and implies that there is an unprecedented acknowledgement of female desire taking place (vide the scene where Lucy waits longingly for the Count).
-However, Dracula is not liberating the women, but merely placing them into a different power hierarchy, in which they are subservient to him.
+Both versions of the Count are seen to prey on this weak world and particularly on its women.
+That Mina and Lucy are willing victims in the film demonstrates the ineffectiveness of the male hold over them and implies that there is an unprecedented acknowledgement of female desire taking place (witness the scene where Lucy waits longingly for the Count).
+However, Dracula is not liberating the women, but merely placing them into a different power hierarchy in which they are subservient to him.
 The same is true in Stoker's novel, as the Count's dominance over the three female vampires in his castle illustrates:

 As far back as 1929, critics like Ernest Jones were suggesting that Bram Stoker's Dracula has links to Freud's ideas about the Oedipal Complex.
-More specifically, it is possible to see the novel as describing a child's love for a mother figure (Mina), and hatred for a father figure (Dracula).
-One of the most striking cases of Oedipal suggestion in the book occurs when Mina is drinking the Count's blood from a cut in his chest, and she is interrputed by the arrival of Doctor Seward and his vampire-hunting associates.
+More specifically, it is possible to see the novel as describing a child's love for a mother figure (Mina) and hatred for a father figure (Dracula).
+One of the most striking cases of oedipal suggestion in the book occurs when Doctor Seward and his vampire-hunting associates interrupt Mina drinking blood from a cut in the Count's chest.
 The scene is read by critics like Philip Martin as being representative of a child (Seward) stumbling upon its parents having sex.
 They cite their evidence for this as being in Seward's two contradictory descriptions of the episode.
 In his first description, Seward says of the Count's position in relation to Mina,

 Later on however, he describes the same scene in the following terms: